-The Ballinalack project is a joint venture between Group Eleven (60% interest) and Shenzhen Zhongjin Lingnan Nonfemet Company Limited (40% interest), one of the largest zinc producers in China, and is located in Counties Westmeath and Longford, north-east Ireland.
-The property contains what is believed by the Company to be the second largest undeveloped zinc-lead occurrence in Ireland, after Glencore plc’s Pallas Green deposit, and is located approximately 50km west from the currently producing Navan Zinc-Lead Mine (Boliden AB).
+The Ballinalack Project is a joint venture between Group Eleven (60% interest) and Shenzhen Zhongjin Lingnan Nonfemet Company Limited (“Nonfemet,” 40% interest), one of the largest zinc producers in China.
+The project consists of five (5) prospecting licenses covering over 170 square kilometres and is located in north-central Ireland, approximately 50km west from the currently producing Tara (Navan) Zinc-Lead Mine (owned by Boliden AB).

 Ballinalack Project – Regional Location Map

 Ballinalack Project – Property Location Map